DeetonRushy/_cmd/Inc/README.md

 Small logging class.
 This appends text to a file & sorts logging directory information etc.

-This is extremely messy, I made this a long while ago and plan to sort it out in the coming days.
+This is extremely messy, I made this a long while ago and plan to sort it out.

 ## PluginAPI